adaws01/MoneyOut/README.md

 items vary across shops?
 It could possibly even generate strategic shopping lists suited to various sections of the city.

+## User Stories

+"As a user, I want to be able to..."

+- Add a transaction to my transaction history
+- Modify a previous transaction's information (or delete it)
+- View a list of my complete transaction history
+- Update my balance
+- View my balance (current/projected)
+- View how many transactions I have made (since X time or in X neighbourhood).
+- Add a budget or a recurrent cost (to predict my balance) (budgets never subtracted from balance, recurrent subtracted from balance on date of cost)
+- Categorize my transactions and have them work towards my budgets (ex. budget $300 towards food each month -> transactions tagged "food" will subtract from food budget)
+- View percentages of what I spend money on
+- View shops that I spend the most money at

 ---

 ## Footnotes